Why Ivanka Trump Brought Her Purse To A Tear-Gassing

 In a head-spinning piece of political propaganda, President Donald Trump delivered a speech in the Rose Garden yesterday, in which he vowed to send the military to contain protestors calling for racial justice.
 As he spoke, he made an example of the protestors assembled in front of the White House in Lafayette Square, ordering federal agents to attack the crowd with tear gas and rubber bullets.

-Then, Trump and his aides walked across the street to St. John’s Church, a historic site also known as the Church of the Presidents, for a photo op.
+Then, Trump and his aides walked across the street to St. John’s Episcopal Church, a historic site also known as the Church of the Presidents, for a photo op.
 In front of the 200-year-old structure, Trump held up a Bible, using it as a prop, just like he was using the church — all to the consternation of religious leaders.

 Advertisement